What is a Rain Garden?

 Interested in Learning About Building a Rain Garden?

-The Washington State University Rain Garden Handbook for
+The Washington State University (WSU) Extension's Rain Garden Handbook for

 designing and building a rain garden.
-Available online at:
+Available online by clicking

 The handbook includes worksheets, templates for developing a planting plan, rain garden plants list and more!

-This webpage also contains a 32-minute video: Building a Rain Garden in the Pacific Northwest: Keeping Our Pacific Northwest Waters Clean., which you can access from their website by clicking here.
+WSU Extension also provided a 32-minute video: Building a Rain Garden in the Pacific Northwest: Keeping Our Pacific Northwest Waters Clean., which you can access from their website by clicking here.

 Stream Team offers FREE Rain Gardens Workshops annually.
 Go to www.streamteam.info and click on Calendar to find out about upcoming workshop dates.
-Workshop participants receive a FREE copy of the Rain Garden Handbook for Western Washington Homeowners.
+Workshop participants receive a FREE copy of the Rain Garden Handbook for Western Washington.